 Please note late check outs are always subject to availability and have to be confirmed with concierge.

-We accept cash payment in Mexican Pesos or US dollars, or credit card: Visa, Master Card, Amex.
+In house, we accept cash payment in Mexican Pesos or US dollars, or credit card: Visa, Master Card, Amex.

 All our rooms have air-conditioning.